Casey Jones: Other people involved

-Jones's African-American fireman Simeon T. Webb (born May 12, 1874), died in Memphis on July 13, 1957, at age 83.
+Webb (born May 12, 1874), died in Memphis on July 13, 1957, at age 83.
 Jones's widow, Janie Brady Jones (born October 29, 1866), died on November 21, 1958, in Jackson at age 92.
 At the time of Jones' death at age 37, his son Charles was 12, his daughter Helen was 10 and his youngest son John Lloyd (known as "Casey Junior") was 4.

-Jones's wife received $3,000 in insurance payments (Jones was a member of two unions, the Brotherhood of Locomotive Firemen and the Brotherhood of Locomotive Engineers, and had a $1,500 policy with each union) and later settled with IC for an additional $2,650 (Earl Brewer, a Water Valley attorney who would later serve as Governor of Mississippi, represented her in the settlement).
-Other than these payments Mrs. Jones received nothing as a result of the wreck or Jones's service with the railroad, as the Railroad Retirement Fund was not established until 1937.
+Jones's wife received $3,000 in insurance payments (Jones was a member of two unions, the Brotherhood of Locomotive Firemen and the Brotherhood of Locomotive Engineers, and had a $1,500 policy with each union), and later settled with IC for an additional $2,650 (Earl Brewer, a Water Valley attorney who would later serve as Governor of Mississippi, represented her in the settlement).
+Other than these payments, Mrs. Jones received nothing as a result of the wreck or Jones's service with the railroad, as the Railroad Retirement Fund was not established until 1937.

-Jones's wife said she never had any thought of remarrying.
-She wore black nearly every day for the rest of her life.

 Jones's tombstone in Jackson's Mount Calvary Cemetery gives his birth year as 1864, but according to information his mother wrote in the family Bible, he was born in 1863.
 The tombstone was donated in 1947 by two out-of-town railroad enthusiasts who accidentally got his birth year wrong.
 Until then, a simple wooden cross had marked his grave.

-Casey Jones references in music
+Legacy

+Songs
-Casey Jones's fame is largely attributed to the traditional song, “The Ballad of Casey Jones”, also known as "Casey Jones, the Brave Engineer", recorded by, among others, Billy Murray, Mississippi John Hurt, Harry McClintock, Furry Lewis, Johnny Cash, Ed McCurdy, and played live by the Grateful Dead, as well as Jones' friend Wallace Saunders, an African-American engine wiper for the IC.

-Songs titled “Casey Jones”, usually about the crash or the engineer, have been recorded by Vernon Dalhart (Edison Disc recorded June 16, 1925), This Bike Is a Pipe Bomb, Feverfew (Blueboy (band)), Tom Russell, The New Christy Minstrels, Skillet Lickers, and the Grateful Dead.
+Jones's fame is largely attributed to the traditional song, “The Ballad of Casey Jones”, also known as "Casey Jones, the Brave Engineer", recorded by, among others, Billy Murray, Mississippi John Hurt, Harry McClintock, Furry Lewis, Johnny Cash, Ed McCurdy, and played live by the Grateful Dead, as well as Jones' friend Wallace Saunders, an African-American engine wiper for the IC.
+Songs titled “Casey Jones”, usually about the crash or the engineer, have been recorded by Vernon Dalhart (Edison Disc recorded June 16, 1925), This Bike Is a Pipe Bomb, Feverfew (now known as Blueboy), Tom Russell, The New Christy Minstrels, Skillet Lickers, and the Grateful Dead.

-IWW activist Joe Hill wrote and sang a protest song parody of "The Ballad of Casey Jones". ″Casey Jones—the Union Scab″ portrays Jones as a strikebreaker at Southern Pacific.
-As his engine is badly in disrepair he crashes from a bridge, dies and goes to Heaven.
-There St. Peter wants him to break a strike of celestial musicians.
-The rebellious musicians form a local union and throw Casey down into Hell, where Satan urges him to shovel sulphur in the furnaces.
+Industrial Workers of the World activist Joe Hill wrote and sang a protest song parody of "The Ballad of Casey Jones", entitled ″Casey Jones—the Union Scab″.
+The song fictitiously portrays Jones as a strikebreaker at Southern Pacific.
 Hill's version of the song was later performed and recorded by Utah Phillips, Pete Seeger, in Russian by Leonid Utyosov, and Hungarian by the Szirt Együttes.
+The historic figure Casey Jones was a dues-paying member of two unions.

 Songs about or related to Jones or the crash include: